Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: PropertiesTypeObjectNoDefinition
     from: deploymentScripts.json
     reason: Pre-existing lint error.
 Not related to this version release.
 Will fix in the future.
+  - suppress: SubscriptionsAndResourceGroupCasing
+    from: deploymentScripts.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: ParametersInPointGet
+    from: deploymentScripts.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: GetCollectionOnlyHasValueAndNextLink
+    from: deploymentScripts.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: PatchIdentityProperty
+    from: deploymentScripts.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: LroErrorContent
+    from: deploymentScripts.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: ProvisioningStateSpecifiedForLROPut
+    from: deploymentScripts.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
   - from: deploymentScripts.json
     suppress: R3006
     where: